otahsinb/MS_FHE_WORKSPACE/README.md

 ✅ 1.
 I worked on SEAL FHE using Microsoft Visual Studio C++ tool.\
 ✅ 2.
 I got a cmake error with MSVC++ 2022.
 The cmake script is using the ***config.h.in*** file as guarded.
 But other code files are accessed with the name ***config.h***.
 I've been working on it looking for a solution.\
 ✅ 3.
 I compiled the seal library with MSVC++ 2019 and produced the lib file.
 There is a compiler version difference with MSVC++ 2022.
 That's why I made my productions in  MSVC++ 2019.\
 ✅ 4.
+I have downloaded ***lfw*** dataset which is used in [Boddeti's paper](http://hal.cse.msu.edu/assets/pdfs/papers/2018-btas-secure-face-matching.pdf) [4] \
-After generating the vector data from the raw image data, I will look into the comparison algorithms.\
+✅ 5.
+After generating the vector data from the raw image data, I will look into the comparison algorithms.

 > **1_Results**
 ```diff